malmgrenola/square-circles/README.md

    2. In the popover date picker it is possible to first click the arrival date and then departure date.
 After clicking apply the new travel information is set.
    3. Available products in the selected travel information period will print the amount available if any within the product details.
 2. As a customer, I want to be able to make purchases based on my basket items.
-   1. Site user can Add products into the basket.
+   1. Site users can Add products into the basket.
-   2. site user can select many equal products, if available on the same travel information dates selected.
+   2. site users can select many equal products, if available on the same travel information dates selected.
-   3. Site user can modify a product date range individually from the basket page.
+   3. Site users can modify a product date range individually from the basket page.
-   4. Site user can `Continue to Secure Checkout` and provide required information including card information to make reservation purchase.
+   4. Site users can `Continue to Secure Checkout` and provide required information including card information to make a reservation purchase.

 #### Test Review and rate goals

 1. As a visitor, I want to review and rate the facilities so I can let others know what I think.
    1. As a site user it's possible to navigate to `my page` and press the write review button.
-   2. after filling out the Add review form and Add the review the review is visible on the `reviews page` from the navigation bar.
+   2. After filling out the Add review form and Add the review the review is visible on the `reviews page` from the navigation bar.
-   3. site user can navigate to my profile and change any of the users reviews by clicking on the review and make changes to the review.
+   3. site users can navigate to my profile and change any of the users reviews by clicking on the review and make changes to the review.
-   4. site user can also delete any review created by the site user.
+   4. site users can also delete any review created by the site user.

 ### Further Testing